fractalexperience/xbrl/README.md

 Open-ESEF is a Python-based open-source project for a freely available XBRL toolkit to handle XBRL filings that follow ESEF, the European Single Electronic Format.
 ESEF is a standard for electronic financial reporting developed by the European Securities and Markets Authority (ESMA).

+## Forked from XBRL-Model (`fractalexperience/xbrl/`):

-In this forked repository, I modify the code from the `xbrl` package to facilitate its compatibility with ESEF.
+In this forked repository, I modify the code from the `fractalexperience/xbrl/` package to facilitate its compatibility with ESEF.

 The issue in the original repository was that, unlike  US-SEC-EDGAR, ESEF files adhere to a folder structure.
-Consequently, the schema references in ESEF files are relative to the instance file rather than the taxonomy folder, and `xbrl` package does not handle this out of the box.
+Consequently, the schema references in ESEF files are relative to the instance file rather than the taxonomy folder, and `fractalexperience/xbrl/` package did not handle this out of the box.
 Using SAP SE 2022 ESEF filing as an example, the ESEF filing root folder contains the following folders and files:
 ```
 % ls -R examples/sap-2022-12-31-DE